Michigan grandma’s cherry-infused vodka recipe hits store shelves

 Oma's cherry-infused vodka is now manufactured at Premiere Distillery in Illinois, then distributed throughout the Chicago area and parts of Michigan.

 Each bottle has 150 cherries in it, and it's completely natural.
 You can find it in stores all over Lansing and on the east side of the state.
-You can read more about Oma's vodka here.
+You can read more about Oma's vodka here and check the website for when it'll be available in West Michigan.